 21. U.S. Labor Standards Protect Workers

 The United States has labor laws in place that protect employees from unsafe work environments.
 Child labor laws protect our most vulnerable citizens.
-Our labor laws include but are not limited to minimum wage, discrimination and harassment laws, wrongful termination, medical leave, safety laws, and illness and injury laws.
-Here is a summary of labor laws from the U.S. Department of Labor.
+Our labor laws include, but are not limited to, minimum wage, discrimination and harassment, wrongful termination, medical leave, safety, and illness and injury.

 22. Working Conditions are Consistently Improving

-In addition to labor laws, the trend in American employment is leaning towards offering a better work environment for employees because the results are positive for everyone involved.
-Most recently, an aftereffect of Coronivirus, many employees in manufacturing-related positions have been able to continue working from home for improved work and home life balance.
+In addition to labor laws, the trend in American employment is toward a better work environment for employees, with positive results for everyone involved.
+Most recently, due to the coronavirus, many employees in manufacturing-related roles have been able to continue working from home, improving their work-life balance.

 23. American Manufacturing Jobs Offer Retirement Benefits